 - When changing or replacing tires, be sure all four tires are of the same type (i.e., Summer, All Season or Snow) and construction.
 A NISSAN dealer may be able to help you with information about tire type, size, speed rating and availability. - Replacement tires may have a lower speed rating than the factory equipped tires, and may not match the potential maximum vehicle speed.
-Never exceed the maximum speed rating of the tire. - For additional information regarding tires, refer to "Important Tire Safety Information" (US) or "Tire Safety Information" (Canada) in the Warranty Information Booklet.
+Never exceed the maximum speed rating of the tire. - Replacing tires with those not originally specified by NISSAN could affect the proper operation of the low tire pressure warning system. - For additional information regarding tires, refer to "Important Tire Safety Information" (US) or "Tire Safety Information" (Canada) in the Warranty Information Booklet.